-A big part of our team’s work at Harm Reduction Center is educating our community about the importance and application of harm reduction.
-Recently, Harm Reduction Center met with the local synagogue Temple Beth El in West Palm Beach to provide a Narcan in-service.
-Our team was introduced to this opportunity by Dr. Alan Goodwin who has functioned as a large part of community awareness regarding substance abuse, harm reduction and education.
+A big part of our work at Harm Reduction Center (HARC) is educating our community about the importance and application of harm reduction.
+Recently, HARC met with the local synagogue Temple Beth El in West Palm Beach to provide a Narcan in-service.
+Our team was introduced to this opportunity by Dr. Alan Goodwin who has functioned as a large part of community awareness regarding substance abuse, harm reduction, and education.

-Daniel Allen and Harm Reduction Center’s Director of Business Development, Jared DiCianno, were able to share their experience in the substance abuse treatment field along with HARC’s philosophy about harm reduction; that the quality of one’s sobriety has to be individual and measured by the improvement of one’s quality of life.
-Jared DiCianno demonstrated how to properly administer intranasal and intramuscular narcan injection to counteract overdose.
+Daniel Allen and HARC’s Director of Business Development, Jared DiCianno, were able to share their experience in the substance abuse treatment field along with HARC’s philosophy about harm reduction; that the quality of one’s sobriety has to be individual and measured by the improvement of one’s quality of life.
+Jared DiCianno demonstrated how to properly administer intranasal and intramuscular Narcan injection to counteract an overdose.

-Despite any controversy, it is incredibly important that as many people are aware of Narcan as possible, especially this time of year when all emotions, from merriment to loneliness, are highest.
-The ability to save a life should never be taken for granted, and neither should loved ones.
-Reach out to those you care about to make sure they are ok, and while a dose of Narcan can save lives, a dose of love first might ensure you never need to use it.
+Despite the controversy, it is important that as many people are aware of Narcan as possible.
+This is especially this time of year when all emotions, from merriment to loneliness, are highest.
+Reach out to those you care about to make sure they are ok.
+While Narcan can save lives, a dose of love first might ensure you never need to use it.